HynekPetrak/HynekPetrak/take_over_vcenter_670.md

 At this point you may use `ssh gg@your-vcenter` to logon to vsphere appliance as a root.

+### Escalation priviledges via CVE-2021-xxxxx (not yet published)

+To be updated once disclosed by VMWare ...

 ### Geting credentials to vcenter

 Logged as root use the below script to get the password for machine account from vmdir's LDAP directory for `vsphere.local` domain: